 These departments participated in quarterly Interdepartmental Steering Committee Meetings, where they were required to draft, review, and revise specific actions for the detailed action plan to get to 80% emissions reduction by 2050, and more recently, 100% emissions reduction by 2050.
-By having a multi-departmental CEEP team, implementation across the organization should be streamlined.
+The multi-departmental CEEP team will help ensure that implementation across the organization is immediate and efficient.